komyg/rm-shop-v1/tutorial.md

 The `uri` param is the endpoint that contains the graphql API that we are using.

-#### Confifuring the Apollo Error Link
+#### Configuring the Apollo Error Link

-The Apollo Error Link receives and logs any erros that may occurr in the Graphql calls.
+The Apollo Error Link receives and logs any errors that may occur in the Graphql calls.
 Create a new config file named: *apollo-error-link.ts* and paste the contents below:

 ```typescript
 import { onError } from 'apollo-link-error';